 Finally, the testing and precise measuring capabilities of CTV advertising allow marketers to track results in real-time as consumers move through the marketing funnel.

 With the data-driven targeting of CTV, personalization of messaging to the consumer and tracking their customer journey has never been easier.
-This applies to both repeat customers, first-time buyers, or prospects who are considering whether or not to transact.
+This applies to repeat customers, first-time buyers, or prospects considering whether or not to transact.

 Any marketing plan which includes CTV, like all digital channels, is sure to provide invaluable data and unique, actionable insights into customer behavior along with measurable results.
 CTV allows for data collection across the entire funnel since it offers the targeting and measurement capabilities identical or, in some cases, superior to comparable media channels.